AllenDowney/ThinkJava/README.md

     pdflatex thinkjava

 The source code includes a Makefile that automates this process.
-You might have to install texlive-latex-extra (in Ubuntu).
+On Linux, you will need to install texlive-latex-extra and hevea.